MoatLab/FEMU/meson/docs/markdown/Reference-manual.md

 This function prints its argument to stdout.

-*(since 0.54.0)* Can take more more than one argument that will be separated by space.
+*(since 0.54.0)* Can take more than one argument that will be separated by space.

 ### warning()